-MASSARO: Is it exactly 12-feet-long table?
+Mr. MASSARO.
+Is it exactly a 12-feet-long table?

-HILL: It is a 12-foot-long table.
-(Laughter.)
+Mr. HILL.
+It is a 12-foot-long table.
+[Laughter.]
 A quick round of applause for my chum from Global Compliance, a journalist.
-(Applause.)
+[Applause.]
 A long-suffering man, who's had the pain of having to interview me not once but twice.
 The marks of the trauma are set on his face forever.

-Tony will now show you - he will now be my witness as to how big Los Vegas' share of this 12-foot-long sports gambling market is around the world.
+Tony will now show you-he will now be my witness as to how big Las Vegas' share of this 12-foot-long sports gambling market is around the world.
 You got it?
 Gentleman with the trendy-looking black tie, who's a man of the world, you understand what I'm about to do?
 Good man.
-OK.
-Sorry, I don't mean to draw attention to your tie.
+Okay, sorry, I don't mean to draw attention to your tie.
 I'm just jealous.
-(Laughter.)
-OK, Tony, are you ready for this?
-We are now going to demonstrate to this group the approximate size of Los Vegas' share of the sports - world sports gambling market.
+[Laughter.]
+Okay, Tony, are you ready for this?
+We are now going to demonstrate to this group the approximate size of Las Vegas' share of the world sports gambling market.
 You ready, everyone?
 You ready, Tony?
 One, two, three, go.

 You see that?

 Let the record show, for my friend who's doing the transcript, that my hand has not moved very far on this tape measure.
-In fact, it's basically at the five-inches mark on a 12-foot-long table.
+In fact, it's basically at the 5-inches mark on a 12foot-long table.
 Thank you, Tony.
 Quick round of applause.
-Please, you could guys just give the man applause.
-Thank you very much, Tony.
-Right, Los Vegas' share of sports gambling is tiny.
+Please, could you guys just give the man applause.
+The Las Vegas share of sports gambling is tiny.
 It's basically a way of getting people to come into the casinos.
-The line - that is, which odds on which game, be it NFL, MLB, NHL, any of the major events in North America - moved offshore two decades ago.
-Los Vegas does not control any line.
+The line-that is, which odds on which game, be it NFL, MLB, NHL, any of the major events in North America-moved offshore two decades ago.
+Las Vegas does not set the line in sports events in North America.

 Well, who does?

 Let me demonstrate on my handy tape measure the next measurement, to about here.
 Everyone got that?
 You all can see that?
-Anyone want to take an embarrassing photo of the professor from New Haven embarrassing himself?
-This measurement is all the bookmakers that you've ever heard about.
-And let the record show that I did it up to four feet, OK, for people reading it afterwards.
+This measurement-that measurement is all the bookmakers that you've ever heard about.
+And let the record show that I moved my finger up to four feet.
 Those are the British bookmakers that you've heard of, like William Hill and Ladbrokes.
-It's the European bookmakers, like bet365 and Paddy Power.
-It's the betting exchange, like Betfair.co.uk, effectively an eBay of gambling.
-It is the World Lottery Associations sports companies, sports lotteries, be they in Sweden or the provinces of Canada, or around the world.
-That is their control.
+It's the European bookmakers, like Bet365 and Paddy Power.
+It's the betting exchange, like Betfair.co.uk, the effective eBay of gambling.
+It is the World Lottery Association's sports companies, sports lotteries, be they in Sweden or the provinces of Canada, or around the world.
 That is the on-shore market.

-The rest, and hopefully this tape measure will now swing across like that, in that dramatic gesture, are Asian bookmakers.
+The rest-and hopefully this tape measure will now swing across like that, in that dramatic gesture-are Asian and offshore bookmakers.
 They control, and they dominate this industry.
-Or offshore.

 Let me give you one example of the power of this market.
-Everyone, I think, in this room knows Adidas, one of the world's biggest manufacturing and sports gambling companies.
-Their total gross sales in each - in one year is roughly \$10 billion U.S. The gross gaming revenue for one of the largest Asian bookmakers, based in Manila, Philippines, is roughly \$45 billion.
+Everyone, I think, in this room knows Adidas, one of the world's biggest sports manufacturing companies.
+Their total gross sales in each-in one year is roughly \$10 billion U.S. The gross gaming revenue for one of the largest Asian bookmakers, based in Manila, Philippines, is roughly \$45 billion.
 Now, as Tony and any other experts in gambling will certify, those figures aren't quite accurate, gross sales in clothing isn't quite accurate to betting, but they're similar.